 I didn’t get very far before a policeman came up next to me me and told me to pull over.
 He asked for my license and I gave him the one I had which was California.
 He assumed I was a tourist and he let me go with a warning to “Pease be careful and enjoy your stay.”

 My 2nd Yamaha was a 255cc bike with 5 cc more displacement than the run of the mill bikes.
 I was having a few maintenance problems with my first 249 cc Yamaha when I found out that my Navy buddy Sherman had returned from six months under water on a nuclear submarine.
 He had six months of pay burning a hole in his pocket.
-Now that he was back on land he wanted to buy a brand new Yamaha.
+Now that he was back on land he decided to buy a brand new Yamaha.
 I offered to buy his old bike.
 It was a “basket case”.
-Before he left for his six months duty, he had taken his old bike all apart.
-He took the engine with him on the submarine.
-To help pass the time he “ported” the engine.
-This is process where you file radius and smooth the inside of the exhaust and intake intake ports.
+Before he left for his six months duty, he had taken his old bike all apart and he took the engine with him on the submarine to help pass the time.
+He “ported” the engine.
+This is the process where you file a radius and smooth the inside of the exhaust and intake intake ports.
 This can increase the horsepower without adding CCs.
-This suited me just fine because I got a very good price to buy a hot rod of a bike.
+This suited me just fine because I got a very good price to buy a hotrod of a bike.
 The basket or box had all the parts, along with a newly painted frame.
-I reassembled everything and I had a motorcycle that would outrun anyone else because everyone else is limited with 255 cc not just 249 cc.
-A state law, limited imports to 249 cc.
+I reassembled everything and I had a motorcycle that would outrun anyone else on Oahu.
+This bike was 255 cc.
+Everyone was limited by a Hawaii state import lae to just 249 cc.
 Of course anytime I had a drag race with another Yamaha, I would be the winner.
-And of course the other rider could understand why, but I usually kept the secret.
+And of course the other rider could understand why.
+I usually kept the secret.

 By the way after two or three weeks living at the Kapiolani house we were asked to move because the landlady could not stand the sound of Johnnie typing on his manual typewriter after midnight.
 She could hear it upstairs.
-She asked him to stop ater midnight but that waw when he felt ceative.
+She asked him to stop after midnight but that was when he felt creative.
 Oh well.
-I found the Mansion house and I moved there and I liked it much better.
+I found the Mansion house at 2426 Armstrong in Manoa Valley and I moved there and I liked it much better.
+Circa 1963